Mr. Bean's Holiday

-Mr. Bean's Holiday is a 2007 comedy film directed by Steve Bendelack and written by Hamish McColl and Robin Driscoll, from a story penned by Simon McBurney.
-Based on the British sitcom series Mr. Bean created by Rowan Atkinson and Richard Curtis, it is a standalone sequel to Bean (1997).
-The film stars Atkinson in the title role, with Max Baldry, Emma de Caunes, Willem Dafoe and Karel Roden in supporting roles.
-In the film, Mr. Bean wins a trip to Cannes, France, but on his way there, he is mistaken for both a kidnapper and an award-winning filmmaker when he travels with both a Russian filmmaker's son and an aspiring actress in tow.
+Mr. Bean's Holiday is a 2007 British comedy film directed by Steve Bendelack and written by Hamish McColl and Robin Driscoll.
+Based on the British sitcom series Mr. Bean created by Rowan Atkinson and Richard Curtis, it is a sequel to Bean (1997).
+The film stars Atkinson as Mr. Bean, with Maxim Baldry, Emma de Caunes, Willem Dafoe and Karel Roden in supporting roles.
+In the film, Mr. Bean wins a trip to Cannes, France, but on his way there, he is mistaken for a kidnapper and meets an award-winning filmmaker after he travels with both a Russian filmmaker's son and an aspiring actress in tow.

-Produced by StudioCanal, Working Title Films and Tiger Aspect Films, the film was theatrically released in the United Kingdom on 30 March 2007 and in the United States on 24 August 2007 by Universal Pictures.
-It received mixed reviews from critics, though it was generally considered to be an improvement over its predecessor.
-The film was also a commercial success, having grossed $232.2 million worldwide against a $25 million budget.
+The film was theatrically released in the United Kingdom on 30 March 2007 by Universal Pictures.
+It received mixed reviews from critics, and was a commercial success, grossing $232 million worldwide against a budget of $25 million.

 Plot

-On a rainy day in London, Mr. Bean wins a holiday trip to Cannes, a video camera, and €200 in a raffle.
-Upon arriving in France, Bean causes chaos while trying French seafood cuisine at Le Train Bleu and asks Russian film director, Emil Duchevsky, to film him boarding his train using his video camera at the Gare de Lyon.
+Mr. Bean wins a holiday trip to Cannes, a video camera, and €200 in a raffle.
+Upon arriving in France, Bean causes chaos while trying French seafood cuisine at Le Train Bleu and asks Russian film director Emil Duchevsky to film him boarding his train using his video camera at the Gare de Lyon.
 However, the two keep doing retakes at Bean's request until the train leaves with Bean and Duchevsky's son, Stepan, onboard and Duchevsky left behind.

-Bean and Stepan bond and get off together at the next station, where Duchevsky's train passes through the station without stopping; he holds up a sign with a mobile phone number written on it for Stepan to call, but due to inadvertently obscuring the last two digits, Bean unsuccessfully calls the number numerous times.
-Bean and Stepan board the next train stopping, but are ejected as Bean had accidentally left his wallet, passport and ticket on the telephone booth.
+Bean and Stepan bond and get off together at the next station, which Duchevsky's train passes through without stopping; Duchevsky holds up a sign with a mobile phone number written on it for Stepan to call, but inadvertently obscures the last two digits.
+After Bean unsuccessfully calls the number with various combinations of digits in place of the unknown ones, another train arrives and the two get on.
+They are promptly ejected in Cavaillon as Bean had accidentally left his wallet, passport and ticket at the previous stop.

-To earn money, Bean busks as a mime/singer and buys himself and Stepan food and bus tickets to Cannes.
-However, Bean's ticket gets caught in the wind and onto the foot of a chicken, which is then packed into a farmer's truck that Bean chases via bicycle to a farm, where he is unable to retrieve his ticket due to the large number of chickens there.
-Deciding to continue his journey alone on foot, Bean wakes up on a quaint French village under attack from Nazi soldiers, which is revealed to be the set of a yogurt commercial directed by American filmmaker Carson Clay.
-Bean briefly stars in the commercial as one of the soldiers before being dismissed for showing his video camera in the advert, and accidentally causes the set to explode while recharging his camera.
+To earn money, Bean busks as a mime and buys himself and Stepan food and bus tickets to Cannes.
+However, Bean's ticket is caught in the wind and eventually stuck on the foot of a chicken, which is then packed into a farmer's truck.
+Bean chases the vehicle via bicycle to a farm, where he is unable to locate his ticket due to the large number of chickens there.
+Following an unsuccessful hitchhiking attempt, he continues his journey alone on foot.
+Sometime later, Bean awakes on the set of an elaborate yogurt commercial directed by American filmmaker Carson Clay and starring aspiring actress Sabine, in which a quaint French village is under attack from Nazi soldiers.
+Mistaken for an extra, Bean briefly stars in the commercial as one of the soldiers before being dismissed for showing his video camera in the advert, and accidentally causes the set to explode while recharging his camera.